Building the Philadelphia GeoHistory Network

 The Philadelphia NIS is a web-based property and social indicators information system used by city agencies and community-based organizations throughout Philadelphia.
 The NIS features several applications.
 The presentation will address technical issues involved in its construction and maintenance and considerations for others when establishing a system that embraces a number of users and contributors.

-Current Technology and HIstorical GIS Data: How does it all work together?
+Current Technology and Historical GIS Data: How does it all work together?

 Mark Lecher, ESRI, Inc.